 Club News 2019 - 2020

-Our next meeting will be WEDNESDAY January 29th
+Our meeting on WEDNESDAY January 29th

 Another Photographic event you may want to see

 Charlie Waite is a world renowned photographer and founder of the Landscape Photographer of the Year competition which is just about to open.
 Sherborne Arts Society are hosting 2 talks by Charlie, looking at over 70 of his images, in the Digby Hall on Wednesday, February 5th.
 The first talk opens at 2pm for a 3pm start; the second talk opens at 6pm for a 7pm start.

 Click on the link to Sherborne Arts - Charlie Waite for more details.

 If you haven't seen / heard Charlie speak then he is well worth listening to.

 We met at King Arthur's School, Wincanton, 7.30pm as usual, for our annual quiz devised by the masterful Roger Lush.
 Our quiz is just for fun and usually covers a range of devious themes or topics.
 As usual Roger had put a huge amount of work into collating the questions and the various soundtracks to go with them!
 Most of us struggle to get half marks but congratulations to Rob Cochran who top score and very many thanks to Roger.